Microscopic origin of scalar potential induced topological transition in massive Dirac fermions and scalar Hall effect: Introduction

-In certain cases it is possible to tune the topological properties with a magnetic field \cite{Shamim2020} or magnetic impurities \cite{Cheng2021, Shamim2021}, however these cases are very material specific which presents a great challenge in their applicability.
-For most of the cases SOC is considered to be the source of nontrivial topological properties which manifest itself via band inversion \cite{Zhu2012}.
-The band inversion is indeed an impeccable sign of a topological transition, however, on its own it does not directly reflect the specific mechanism which drives it.
+In certain cases it is possible to tune the topological properties with magnetic impurities \cite{Cheng2021, Shamim2021}, however, these cases are very material specific.
+For most of the cases, SOC is considered to be the source of nontrivial topological properties which manifest itself via band inversion \cite{Zhu2012}.
+The band inversion is indeed an impeccable sign of a topological transition, however, on its own, it does not directly reflect the specific mechanism which drives it.
 Besides, it is also possible to have a topological insulator even without SOC or magnetic moment \cite{Haldane1988, Fu2011} by exploiting the symmetry of electronic degrees of freedom.
-A proper description of the mechanism behind inducing topological features and the transition dynamics between different topological phases is therefore highly desired in order to access and manipulate the topological phases of solid state systems.
+A proper description of the mechanism behind inducing topological features and the transition dynamics between different topological phases is therefore highly desired to access and manipulate the topological phases of solid-state systems.